Huskberry/AxialFluxMotor/Readme.md

 ![segments](./images/segments.png)

 ## Some Inpiration
 I found [this conversation](https://endless-sphere.com/forums/viewtopic.php?f=30&t=97860) on [endless-sphere.com forums](https://endless-sphere.com/forums/).
-It's quite extensive on different desings guys have tried despite the gatekeeping of this technology.
+It's quite extensive on different designs guys have tried despite the gatekeeping of this technology.
 I prefer Axial flux because of the high power density and the tools to manufacture all of these parts are an internet search away: especially on [alibaba.com](https://alibaba.com).
 Induction motors that Tesla Motors uses are way more complex to manufacture.

 [Benjamin Vedder](https://github.com/vedderb), the creator of the open source VESC controller gave us a gift by open sourcing a motor controller (I'd love to configure one to my specific use case one day :)).
 We should extend the same to complete the loop for hobby EV builders :).